Skip to main content

 Some decisions look like product decisions but are actually technical decisions that need to be made at scope time.

 Integrations: If your product needs to connect to an existing system — a CRM, a payment processor, a third-party API — the integration requirements affect both timeline and architecture.
+For custom SaaS platforms, integration scope is one of the biggest drivers of cost variance.
 Find out now whether the system has a documented API, what the rate limits are, and whether you need a real-time connection or a batch sync.

 Data requirements: If your product handles sensitive data — financial records, health information, personal data subject to GDPR — the compliance requirements need to be understood at scope time, not added later.
 GDPR compliance, audit logging, and data residency requirements affect architecture decisions that are expensive to retrofit.